platformsh/platformsh-docs/src/GLOSSARY.md

 ## Live Environment
 An environment which is deployed from the `master` branch under a production plan.

+## Management console
+The Platform.sh user interface tool that gives user additional control over an application within the browser.
+See [Management console](/administration/web.md)

 ## PaaS
 A Platform as a Service is an end-to-end hosting solution that includes workflow tools, APIs, and other functionality above and beyond basic hosting.
 The best example is Platform.sh (although we are a little biased).